 Some Aussie pubs are integral to a town’s character and history.
-The story of Byron Bay’s Beach Hotel somehow encapsulates the changing fortunes of this area.
+The story of Byron Bay’s Beach Hotel (affectionately known as the Beachie) somehow encapsulates the changing fortunes of the Byron area.
 After going through lots of iterations, it’s on the market again – this time with a price tag of $100 million or more.

 A bit of history